 Protocol

-Begin by measuring the Xenopus (Zee-no-pus) snout to cloaca, and record the weight and any other parameters [1].
-Ensure using a euthanized frog [2].
+[1].
+Begine by ensure the Xenopus (Zee-no-pus) is anestitized by pinching the foot of the frog.
+[2].
+Record the weight and any other parameters needed at this time.

-WIDE: Talent measuring the weight of the euthanized frog.
+WIDE: Talent removed animal from solution, does toe pinch, weighs the frog, records the weight and places the frog on a tray

-Text on plain background: Primary Euthanasia: Immmersion in 5g/L Tricaine methanesulfonate buffered with NaHCO₃.
-Secondary Euthanasia: exsanguination through perfusion
+Text on plain background: 15 minutes into primary Euthanasia: Immmersion in 5g/L Tricaine methanesulfonate buffered with NaHCO₃.

-Using a 31 Gauge needle, inject Xenopus laevis ( Zee-no-pus lay-vis) in the forelimb muscle with 250 microliters of Heparin in PBS (P-B-S) [1-TXT].
+Using a 31 Gauge needle, inject Xenopus laevis ( Zee-no-pus lay-vis) in each forelimb muscle with 250 microliters of Heparin in PBS (P-B-S) [1-TXT].
 Inject Xenopus tropicalis ( Zee-no-pus tropic-kaa-lis) with 100 microliters of Heparin in PBS [2].

 Shot of X. laevis being injected with 250 µL Heparin in PBS.
 TXT: Heparin-PBS: 180 U/mL